tuna2134sub/discord-api.py/README.md

 ## introduction

-This is api wrapper for discord api.
+This is discord api wrapper.

 Easy to create a bot